A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Algorithm Design

 \end{lemma}

-The following lemma informs us that when we know, for a fixed $x$, the values of the constraints $h_i(x,y)$ for some interior point $y$, we can evaluate the Lipschitz smoothness constant of $\widetilde{\phi}_t$ within a spherical neighborhood around $x$.
+The following lemma informs us that when we know, for a fixed $x$, the values of the constraints $h_i(x,y)$ for some interior point $y$, we can evaluate the Lipschitz smoothness constant of $\widetilde{\phi}_t$ within a spherical neighborhood $B_{x_s}\left(d_s/2L_h\right)$ of $x$ which can help us to design the stepsize.
 The proof is available in Appendix \ref{proof:lem:local_lip}.